 is a unique one-week experience designed to help 260 students, ages 12-18, fuel their musical enthusiasm and boost their playing skills.
 Talented musicians from across the country come to Furman with expectations of taking their performance skills to the next level.
 Students are challenged in vigorous daily rehearsals, musicianship classes, and master classes.
 Students perform in one of four large ensembles (a full symphony orchestra, a string orchestra, and two concert bands) and may audition for a jazz ensemble, various chamber groups, or perform as a soloist on the Honors Solo Recital.
 The evening recitals and the Friday concert are open to the public.
 In addition to the ensemble rehearsals, the camp offers classes in basic

-musicianship for all levels, optional private lessons and daily recreational
+musicianship, optional private lessons and daily recreational

-We strongly urge you to consider taking
+We strongly urge you to add

 For concert band and orchestral string students

 instrumentation balance of the ensembles, residence hall space, applicant's

 grade level, ability level, date of application and prior attendance.
 Apply

 early, some sections close prior to the application deadline.

 Middle school students:

 Must have at least two years of study and ensemble experience on